-- Please see the current Schedule of Classes before completing a K-12 application to make certain the desired course is offered during the term for which concurrent enrollment is requested.
+Please see the current Schedule of Classes before completing a K-12 application to make certain the desired course is offered during the semester for which concurrent enrollment is requested.
 Class Schedules are available at the high schools, CMC's homepage and on Campus.
-NOTE: To support student success, the Vice President of Student Services treats course Advisories as prerequisites for special student admission (K-12 concurrent enrollment).
+NOTE: To support student success, the Executive Vice President for Academic and Student Affairs treats course advisories as prerequisites for special student admission (K-12 concurrent enrollment).
 All prerequisite course requirements must be met.

-- High School Counselors should review student’s course requests to ensure they meet the prerequisites and advisories.
+High School Counselors should review student’s course requests to ensure they meet the prerequisites and advisories.
 Example: HS-061 has a prerequisite of ENG-050.
-The student tested into ENG-50, so the course was denied.
+The student tested into ENG-050, so the course was denied.

-- From page 14 of the 2012-2013 Course Catalog, please note concurrent enrollment is for “Public school students who would benefit from advanced scholastic or vocational study…”and that “…students must fulfill admissions procedures as prescribed for students in the Student Success and Support Program…(and) the college reserves the authority to validate student readiness for college level study through the college Student Success and Support Program guidelines…”
+From page 15 of the 2013-2015 Course Catalog, please note concurrent enrollment is for “Public school students who would benefit from advanced scholastic or vocational study…”and that “…students must fulfill admissions procedures as prescribed for students in the Student Success and Support Program…(and) the college reserves the authority to validate student readiness for college level study through the college Student Success and Support Program guidelines…”

-- Furthermore, please note: If you are signing off for authorization of a class that CMC would not normally provide a concurrent enrollment student, such as the below collegiate level courses, the VP of OSS will generally support your decision.
+Please note: If you are a school official signing off for authorization of a class that CMC would not normally provide a concurrent enrollment student, such as the below collegiate level courses, the Executive VP for Academic and Student Affairs will generally support your decision.
 We know some students who transfer in from other high schools may not have the ability to meet requirements for high school graduation unless their learning is supplemented.
 This is a case-by-case basis only and does not apply to all students.